Kattar runs into legend after dominating win

 “I felt like I should’ve finished him, but at the end of the day, it’s nice to win a unanimous fight,” said Kattar.
 “Finishing strong, the way I did, with my elbows working great, was something I needed to do and did.”

 After the fight, Kattar went to the hospital to be examined by doctors.
-Other than some bruises, there were no stitches, only bruises.
+There were no stitches, only bruises.
 A far cry from his last bout, a year ago against superstar Max Holloway, in which Kattar suffered several injuries.

 Kattar was able to get the quick checkup and go to the hotel to see my family and friends.